 This depends on what provisions you have made and your personal circumstances.

 On the whole it is felt that most people do not want to move out of their home that they have lived in for years.
-They want to keep hold of their independence and dignity.
+They also want to keep hold of their independence and dignity.

 Many people do not want to be a burden on their families, who have obligations of their own.
-However, it is estimated that the majority of care is provided informally by families.
+However, it is estimated that the majority of care provided informally by families.
 This can cause problems and possibly change a relationship between a parent and their child.

 The reality is you do have a choice.